lackdaz/cv_find_pupil_centroid/README.md

 1. `numpy`
 1. `imutils`

-Contact me or file an issue if you wish to use any other libraries that are out of scope.
+Contact your interviewer or file an issue if you wish to use any other libraries that are out of scope.

 ## Instructions